 Which Medicare Plan Are You Eligible For?

-While Parts A and B are grouped similarly as part of Original Medicare, Part C is known separately as Medicare Advantage Plan.
-Part D is known as Prescription Drug Coverage.
+While Medicare Parts A and B are usually grouped together (commonly referred to as Original Medicare), Medicare Part C is known separately as Medicare Advantage (MA).
+Medicare Part D is known as Medicare Prescription Drug Coverage.